bendory/wordler/README.md

       NOTE: this TODO is based on `dict`, not the wordle dictionary.
     * [ ] Running iterator with `--iterations=1000 --solution=glass` only wins
 	  48.1% of games played.
+* [ ] Easier `Hard Mode`.
+It turns out that my `Hard Mode` is significantly harder than Wordler's, and following theirs allows additional optimizations.
+      For example, if guess `arose` results in `a` and `o` identified as in the puzzle but in the wrong place, Wordler alows guess `atoms` to follow.
+      I don't.
+The optimization would be for solver to maintain a list of possible solutions (my `Hard Mode`) separate from a list of permissible guesses (Wordler's `Hard Mode`) and then identify the optimal guess based on the possible solution set.
 * [ ] Fix resource leak in the platform dictionary loader -- iterator slows as it iterates when running with platform dictionary.
 * [ ] load dictionary cross-platform